Karui: Economy

 In Karui main source of income is Agriculture.
 Apart from this there are many occupations i.e. Business, Government Job, Private Job etc.

 Livelihood

 In Karui in 2011, total workers were 32.31% (main workers formed 86.56% & marginal workers 13.44%).
 Amongst the class of total main workers, cultivators formed 24.44%, agricultural labourers 47.55%, household industry workers 0.61% and other workers 27.4%.
 Amongst the class of total marginal workers, cultivators formed 0.046%, agricultural labourers 72.15%, household industry workers 5.7% and other workers 17.54%.

 Agriculture

 In 2011, net cropped area in Karui was 1388 hectares.
 Total irrigated land area was 1289 hectares out of which 1012 hectares were irrigated by canal water, 115 hectares by tubewells and 161.9 hectares by tanks or ponds.
 Rice is the main crop of this region.
 Beside that, wheat, oil seed, sugar cane, potato are produced.

 Banking

 There is a branch of Paschim Banga Gramin Bank in Karui.
-SBI KIOSK Banking facility is also available here.
+SBI KIOSK Banking facility including Bank Of Baroda are also available here.